hknutzen/Netspoc/language.markdown

 filters implicitly allow answer packets back to the source.

-If an aggregate is used in a rule, routing entries are generated for all networks wich are located inside the corresponding security zone.
+If an aggregate is used in a rule, routing entries are generated for all networks which are located inside the corresponding security zone.

-An interface of an unmanged router must have an IP address, if there is some managed interface with static routing enabled in the same network.
+An interface of an unmanaged router must have an IP address, if there is some managed interface with static routing enabled in the same network.
 We need this requirement for getting all routing entries generated.